Cordova Custom Config Plugin

 file that corresponds to the buildType attribute.

-If buildType attribute is
+If buildType attribute is debug

-, the plugin willlook in
+, the plugin will

-build-debug.xcconfig
+look in build-debug.xcconfig

 respectively.

-If buildType is not specified or set to
+If buildType is not specified or set to none

-, the plugin willlook in
+, the plugin will

-build.xcconfig
+look in build.xcconfig

 .